NREL/PVade/docs/how_to_guides/installing_pvade.rst

-On NREL HPC machine Kestrel
+On NLR HPC machine Kestrel
 ----------------------------

 In order to use PVade on Kestrel, we can use one of the two options.